-Join Diane Burns for an in-depth discussion in this video Multilingual DPS apps, part of Multilingual Publishing Strategies with InDesign.
+Join Diane Burns for an in-depth discussion in this video Multilingual DPS apps, part of InDesign: Multilingual Publishing Strategies.

 Adobe's Digital Publishing Suite, known as DPS, is a set of tools and services from Adobe that allows you to convert your print publications into engaging interactive apps for the iPad and other tablets.
 DPS includes a panel in InDesign called Folio Overlays, and this panel is used to add interactive features to your documents.
 Your files are then assembled in the Folio Builder panel, and from there they move on to become an app.
 Creative Cloud members have free access to the DPS Single Edition service from Adobe, which allows you to create unlimited number of apps that can then be downloaded from the Apple App Store.